Ryan Dennick

 Ryan Dennick (born January 10, 1987) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Cincinnati Reds.

-Career
+Playing career

 Kansas City Royals

 Dennick was drafted by the Kansas City Royals in the 22nd round of the 2009 Major League Baseball Draft out of Tennessee Technological University.

 Cincinnati Reds

-He was acquired by the Cincinnati Reds in the minor league phase of the Rule 5 Draft before the 2013 season.
+On December 6, 2012, the Cincinnati Reds selected Dennick in the minor league phase of the Rule 5 Draft.

-Dennick was called up to the majors for the first time on September 2, 2014, and made his major league debut that day against the Baltimore Orioles.
+Dennick was called up to the major leagues for the first time on September 2, 2014, and made his major league debut that day against the Baltimore Orioles.
+In 8 appearances during his rookie campaign, he struggled to an 11.57 ERA with 3 strikeouts over 4 2/3 innings pitched.
+On April 13, 2015, Dennick was designated for assignment by the Reds.

 Los Angeles Dodgers

-The Dodgers claimed him off waivers on April 15, 2015.
-He was assigned to the AA Tulsa Drillers but was designated for assignment on April 17.
+The Los Angeles Dodgers claimed Dennick off waivers on April 15, 2015.
+He was assigned to the Double–A Tulsa Drillers but was designated for assignment on April 17.
 He was outrighted to the minors and appeared in 47 games for the Drillers, with a 2.94 ERA.